-The beginning of the brow should be the lightest part, the arch area is the darkest part of the brow, and the tail of the brow should be in the middle.
+The beginning of the brow should be the lightest part, the arch area is the darkest part of the brow, and the brow's tail should be in the middle.

-In order to simulate this effect, pass over the front of the brow the least amount of times, the tail – slightly more times, and the arch the most times.
+To simulate this effect, pass over the front of the brow the least times, the tail – slightly more times, and the arch the most times.

-Do not put a definite/harsh shape in the front of the brow, this makes an eyebrow look totally artificial.
+Do not put a definite/harsh shape in the front of the brow; this makes an eyebrow look artificial.

 One thing to keep in mind is that one out of three women color their hair.